 - Track, monitor and report analysis status to investigators

-- Facilitate data sharing with investigators through DOE JGI Genome Portals
+- Facilitate data sharing with investigators through JGI Genome Portals

 - Coordinate data analysis tool tutorials, as needed

 Upon completion of all work associated with your proposal, your Project Manager will formally close out your project.
 You will be notified of the project’s completion and receive instructions for how to access your data, share with collaborators, and coordinate publication with JGI scientists.
 Synthetic DNA constructs are also shipped at this time.
 Your Project Manager will, as needed:

 - Provide additional requested information or resources to users

 - Coordinate meetings with DOE JGI Science Program leads